Data types

 This class attempts to conform to the TC39 Temporal Proposal

-value is represented as an integer number of months, days, and seconds.
+Internally, a cal::relative_duration value is represented as an integer number of months, days, and seconds.
 During encoding, other units will be normalized to these three.
-Sub-second units like microseconds
+Sub-second units like microseconds will be ignored.

 Get the string representation of the duration in ISO 8601 duration format.